Posted on

 Panelist

-United States Magistrate Judge, United States District Court for the Northern District of California
+United States Magistrate Judge, US District Court | Northern District of California

 Kimberly Peretti